 Blog

-Learn proven strategies to reduce your Kubernetes spending by up to 60% without compromising reliability or performance.
+Proven strategies to reduce your Kubernetes spending by up to 60% without compromising reliability, performance, or developer experience.

 Kubernetes is powerful, but it’s easy to overspend.
 Many organizations run clusters at 15-25% utilization while paying for 100% of provisioned capacity.
 Here’s how to fix that.